 Students must earn a minimum of 124 semester credits to complete requirements for the undergraduate UW-Milwaukee degree.
 A minimum cumulative GPA of 2.0 for all credits earned for UW-Milwaukee is required for graduation.
 The last 30 semester credits must be completed on the UW-Parkside campus (through the Consortial Nursing Program); at least 20 of these credits must be earned in nursing.
 The required courses are listed below.
 Students who pursue nursing through the Consortial Nursing Program must follow UW-Milwaukee general education requirements for graduation.
 See below for *general education requirements (GER).
 If a student decides to change his/her major from nursing to a UW-Parkside major, the student must then follow UW-Parkside general education requirements for graduation.

 - UW-Milwaukee General Education Requirements (GER) for Nursing Major*

-Consult nursing adviser for approved GER 6 cr Consult nursing adviser for approved GER arts 3 cr Any course offered by History Department 3 cr Two semesters of the same language 0-8 cr
+Consult nursing advisor for approved GER 6 cr Consult nursing advisor for approved GER arts 3 cr Any course offered by History Department 3 cr Two semesters of the same language 0-8 cr

 All nursing students are responsible for checking whether they meet the UW-Milwaukee general education requirements (written above).